 What causes snoring?

 Snoring can be the result of several factors.
 Typically, it is caused by the relaxing of the muscles and soft tissues in the throat and mouth, which makes the air passage smaller.
 The decrease in space through the airway makes it harder for each breath to get through.

 When it does get through, it moves over the soft tissues in the mouth and throat and causes a vibration that results in the snoring sound.
 Other causes of snoring may include:

 If you snore at night, then a mandibular advancement device (MAD) may represent a solution and a better night’s sleep!
 The MAD is a specially designed dental device that gently helps keep the lower jaw, or mandible, in a forward position, and increases the space between the airway passage.
 This helps you to breathe better so you can get a full, quiet night’s sleep.

 Some devices also stop the tongue from falling back over your windpipe.
-Dr. Hudis will fit these special appliances to meet your individual condition.
+Dr. Hudis or Dr. Hughes will fit these special appliances to meet your individual condition.

 Is a MAD comfortable?

 The answer is simple: YES!
 A mandibular advancement device is made to be comfortable, so you can sleep without even noticing you’re wearing it.
 It does not prevent you from breathing with your mouth open and will even eliminate snoring for patients with sinus congestion or allergies.

 You may experience some slight stiffness of the jaw for the first few mornings after wearing the device, but this feeling is only temporary, and will go away after you wake up and remove it.

 To learn more about a mandibular advancement device, contact our practice to schedule an appointment and consultation.